Working in the Library

 Technical Services Assistant

 Technical Services Assistants sort, stamp, label and cover books, journals, magazines, and other library materials.
 Manual dexterity and attention to detail are required.
 This position requires some lifting and the ability to push book carts.
 Student workers also assist with special projects as needed.
-Must have your own reliable transportation as this position is located in the Pepperdine Calabasas facility.
-Shuttle services are not offered for this position.
 Click Here to Apply

 Shelving Assistants re-shelve returned materials, straighten book stack areas, stock and maintain book displays, shift books for space needs, and shelf-read the collection.
 This position requires some lifting and the ability to push full book carts.
 Attention to detail and the ability to work independently are also required.
 Shelving assistants also assist with special projects as needed.
-Must have your own reliable transportation as this position is located in the Pepperdine Calabasas facility.
-Shuttle services are not offered for this position.
 Click Here to Apply

 Special Collections Assistant

 Special Collections Student Assistants complete various tasks and projects related to preservation and organization of rare books and archival materials.
 Projects may include retrieving and shelving rare books and documents, digitizing photographs and documents, completing inventories, entering data into special collections databases, and special projects.
 This position requires some lifting.
 Attention to detail, the ability to work independently, and the ability to work carefully with fragile materials are also required.
-These hours will be worked in the Pepperdine Calabasas facility during the hours of 8am to 5pm, Monday to Friday.
-Special Collections Student Assistants must have reliable transportation, as shuttle services are not offered for this position.
+These hours will be worked at Payson Library on the Malibu campus during the hours of 8am to 5pm, Monday to Friday.
 Click here to Apply

 Digitization Project Assistant